 - Teams have trouble communicating exactly what the important aspects of InnerSource are.

-- People lacking open source experience fail to understand what it means to bring open source best practices into the organisation.
+- People lacking open source experience fail to understand what it means to bring open source best practices into the organization.

 - On a daily basis teams trying to follow InnerSource best practices have a hard time deciding if what they are doing is inline with general InnerSource values.

-Those driving the InnerSource initiative in the organisation need to help the teams and individuals that are lacking a deep background in open source, and therefore have a less intuitive understanding of InnerSource.
+Those driving the InnerSource initiative in the organization need to help the teams and individuals that are lacking a deep background in open source, and therefore have a less intuitive understanding of InnerSource.

 Clarity should be provided to teams and individuals by documenting these two areas:

-- 1.Purpose - Why does the organisation want to adopt InnerSource?
+- 1.Purpose - Why does the organization want to adopt InnerSource?

 - 2.Principles - Which InnerSource principles will help to address these challenges?